Yuti2908/W3-schools-exercises/README.md

 ## JS Variables

-In JavaScript, we can declare varible using three different keywords:
+In JavaScript, we can declare variable using three different keywords:
-* var : create a variable globally availale throught the program
+* var : create a variable globally available throughoutt the programs.
 * let : create a variable available just the block of code declared, as if statement or function
 * const : create a read-only reference to a value.

-Create a variabole called carName and assign the value Volvo to it.
+Create a variable called carName and assign the value Volvo to it.
 ```
 var carName = "Volvo";
 ```